List of awards and nominations received by Cillian Murphy

-Irish actor Cillian Murphy has received many accolades for his work on screen including an Academy Award, a Golden Globe Award, a BAFTA Award, two Screen Actors Guild Awards, and a Critics' Choice Movie Award.
+Irish actor Cillian Murphy has received many accolades for his work on screen including an Academy Award, a Golden Globe Award, a BAFTA Award, two Actor Awards, and a Critics' Choice Movie Award.

 He won the Academy Award, BAFTA Award, Screen Actors Guild Award, and Golden Globe Award for his performance as physicist J. Robert Oppenheimer in Christopher Nolan's biographical thriller film Oppenheimer (2023).
 In 2023, he received a BAFTA TV Award nomination for his performance as Tommy Shelby in the BBC series Peaky Blinders (2013–2022).